Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Eventually she’d had enough.
 It would have been more polite to make her excuses and leave them to it, maybe, but she was honestly curious to know what the hell was so important.

-"Guys… Guys!"
-She finally managed to break through the academic trance they’d entered.. "…Could you maybe dumb it down a bit?
+"Guys...
+Guys!"
+She finally managed to break through the academic trance they’d entered.. "...Could you maybe dumb it down a bit?
 Start from the top: What’s the Sol Neutrino Clock?
 I mean, I’ve heard of neutrinos but explain them like I’m five years old."

 Lewis chewed this thumbnail for a second, then launched into an education.
 "Neutrinos are super-tiny particles that don’t hardly interact with the kind of stuff we’re made from at all.
 Like, Erebor—" he gestured through the window at the bloated red star they were orbiting " - is spittin’ out fuckzillions of the things a day, and tens of billions’ll pass through your thumbnail every second.
 But you won’t notice."

-"Because they’ll just… what?
+"Because they’ll just... what?
 Slide right through me?"

 "Dude.
 Over your whole lifetime you’ve *maybe* got a one-in-four chance of *one* of those neutrinos deigning to interact with one of your atoms."
 Lewis grinned.
 "Which makes detectin’ them a bitch, right?"